-Our audit was conducted for the purpose of forming an opinion on the basic financial statements of Winfree Academy in accordance with the requirements established by the Financial Accountability System Resource Guide - Special Supplement - Charter Schools issued by the Texas Education Agency, the required supplemental information has been presented in addition to the basic financial statements.
-This information has been subjected to the auditing procedures applied to the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements of Winfree Academy.
+In accordance with the requirements established by the Financial Accountability System Resource Guide - Special Supplement - Charter Schools issued by the Texas Education Agency, the required supplemental information on pages 13 - 15 has been presented in addition to the basic financial statements.
+This information has been subjected to the auditing procedures applied to the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-In accordance with Government Auditing Standards, we have also issued our report dated January 8, 2014, on our consideration of Winfree Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 21, 2014, on our consideration of Winfree Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Winfree Academy's financial statements as a whole.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audit of States, Local Governments, and Non-Profit Organizations, and is not a required part of the financial statements.
 The schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.